jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 Even for the color histograms, my findings did not suggest an immediate usefulness, but in a real-world detection problem, I would probably still consider including them due to the potential effects mentioned above.

-However, in conclusion regarding both the spatial and color histogram features, I had a hard time obtaining a stable vehicle detection so I ended up including all of the suggested features anyway, hoping they would provide even a tiny bit of assistance in detecting vehicles in more challenging portions of the video.
+However, in conclusion regarding both the spatial and color histogram features, even though I had a hard time obtaining a stable vehicle detection and at times thought I should use all available features, _I ended up not using color histogram features in the final submission_.
+This is at least in part due to the relatively great amount of time spent calculating the histograms, according to a cProfile run I performed to find out what was taking so long in my algorithm.

-The color histogram feature vector used in this project is computed using the following code.
+Anyhow, the color histogram feature vector used in this project is computed using the following code.

 ```python
 def color_hist(image, nbins=32, bins_range=(0, 256)):